What Is A Business Broker For Retiring Business Owners

 Is your business worth $3 million and above?
 See how to exit/sell a business in the lower middle market category.

 Let’s get in touch if you’re considering an exit strategy for your small business.
-We’ll kick-start a business valuation to walk you through the process.
+We’ll kick-start the business valuation process to walk you through it.

-If you are considering valuing and selling your business or medical practice within six to twelve months, call Andrew Rogerson, a certified business broker based in Sacramento, California, Toll-Free at (844) 414-9700 or email him at support@rogersonbusinessservices.com.
+If you are considering valuing and selling your business or medical practice within the next six to twelve months, please contact Andrew Rogerson, a certified business broker based in Sacramento, California.
+You can reach him toll-free at (844) 414-9700 or email him at support@rogersonbusinessservices.com.
 He services the whole state of California.

 This is part of the tips for hiring a business broker in California series ->